trivenipuvvadi-lgtm/databricks-training/README.md

 ---

-## About This Repository
+# About This Repository

-This repository contains my hands-on practice, assignments, and learning progress completed during **Databricks Training** using **Databricks Community Edition**.
+This repository contains my hands-on practice, assignments, and learning progress completed during **Databricks Training**.

-It includes SQL practice, PySpark DataFrame operations, ETL pipelines, customer analytics, and mini projects.
-Each folder represents a specific week, phase, or assignment completed during the training.
+I used **DB Fiddle** to practice SQL queries and **Databricks Community Edition** to perform PySpark assignments, ETL pipelines, and mini projects.
+The repository includes SQL practice, PySpark DataFrame operations, business scenarios, and data engineering concepts.

 ---

-## Platform

-- Databricks Community Edition

----

-## Repository Structure
+# Repository Structure

 ```
 databricks-training/